Matmaus/LnkParse3/README.md

 ## Code

-Make sure to run [`black`](https://pypi.org/project/black/) auto-formatter before opening a PR.
+Make sure to run [`ruff`](https://docs.astral.sh/ruff/) auto-formatter and linter before opening a PR.
 It will keep the code in good shape.

 Also, it would be nice to try to make meaningful commit messages and atomic commits.